All Articles

 In the Wine Time by Ed Bullins (US)

-Ed Bullins’ portrait of three men in a poor neighborhood in the late 1950s grapples with issues of violence, sex, addiction, and the unbreakable cycle of poverty.
-Lou, Cliff, and their nephew Ray Dawson live on a small side street in a poor neighborhood.
+Ed Bullins’ portrait of three men in a poor neighborhood in the late 1950s grapples with issues of violence, sex, addiction and the unbreakable cycle of poverty.
+Lou, Cliff and their nephew Ray Dawson live on a small side street in a poor neighborhood.
 Every evening, seeking respite from the heat, they go to their front porch to drink and observe the world around them as it’s consumed by violence, sex and addiction.
-As the neighbors’ competing radios play (the Dawsons play rhythm ‘n’ blues while Miss Minnie Garrison plays gospel) the men drink and talk, unable to break the cycle of poverty.
-Ray is trying to go to school and improv his circumstances, but his unemployed uncle Cliff wants him to join the navy.
-One night, after an act of violence, Cliff makes a sacrifice enabling Ray to have a future and rise above his present circumstance.
+One night, after an act of violence, Cliff makes a sacrifice enabling Ray to rise above his present circumstance.

 Klook and Vinette by Che Walker, Anoushka Lucas, Omar Lyefook (US/UK)